I3oris/ic/README.md

 #### WARNING /!\\ :

-* For now, standard crystal lib is not included, so almost everything are missing, including the `puts` method, but primitive types and operations are available: (Int, Float, Tuple, NamedTuple, Symbol, Char), objects like String, Array or Pointers have been lazily implemented into the icr-prelude to serve mostly as 'prove of concept'.
+* For now, standard crystal lib is not included, so almost everything is missing, including the `puts` method, but primitive types and operations are available: (Int, Float, Tuple, NamedTuple, Symbol, Char), objects like String, Array or Pointers have been lazily implemented into the icr-prelude to serve mostly as 'prove of concept'.
-* This first-version have *voluntary* memory leek, the memory allocated by `Array`, `String`, ... will **NOT** be freed, see below for more details.
-* Not all primitives and ASTNode have been implemented, so you should see lot of `BUG` or `TODO` messages, the most of them are normal at this stage of the project.
+* Not all primitives and ASTNode have been implemented, so you should see a lot of `BUG` or `TODO` messages, the most of them are normal at this stage of the project.

+#### Not implemented:
+* some Primitives (in progress)
+* yield & blocks
+* ClassVar
+* Enum
+* CONST (in progress)
+* Union Type (almost supported)
+* InstanceVar Initializers
+* raise
+* ARGV, ENV, \`
+* IO
+* Proc
+* Lib
+* Fibers
+* ...

-## How ICR works ?
+## How ICR works?

-ICR import the crystal compiler sources available in the standard library (hidden from the docs) and parses the given input, executes the semantics on it, exactly like that:
+ICR import the crystal compiler sources available in the standard library, (hidden from the docs) and parses the given input, executes the semantics on it, exactly like that:
 ```crystal
   def self.parse(text)